How should an Australian tax on sugar-sweetened beverages (SSBs) be designed?

 Design of tax

-An excise tax could apply to the sugar in the drink (nutrient/content-based) and/or the volume of the drink (volumetric).
-In countries with strong tax administration the World Health Organization (WHO) recommends nutrient-based taxes, which can have the greatest impact because they both incentivise consumers to have fewer SSBs, and simultaneously encourage producers to reformulate their products to reduce sugar content.8
+Excise taxes can apply to the sugar in the drink (nutrient/content-based) and/or the volume of the drink (volumetric).6 In countries with strong tax administration, the WHO recommends nutrient-based taxes, which can have the greatest impact because they both incentivise consumers to have fewer SSBs, and simultaneously encourage producers to reformulate products to reduce sugar content.7

 Target for tax